 1. Name of Person Reporting Incident(s): 2.
-Check whether you are the: Uictim/target of behavior Gor his/her parent/guardian) oorter (not victim or target) 3.
-Check whether you are a: Student Staff member (specify) ☐ Parent/Guardian ☐ Other (specify) 3A.
+Check whether you are the: Uictim/target of behavior (or his/her parent/guardian ☐ Reporter (not victim or target) 3.
+Check whether you are a: Student Staff member (spe ecify) 3A.
 Provide Tel.
 No.; E-mail address: 4.
 If student, state school name: Grade: 5.
-If staff member, state school name or work site: 6.
-Information about the Incident: Check whether: A. Name of victim/target of behavior: ☐ Student ☐ Employee ☐ Other Others: □ Student □ Employee □ Other 2 N 60 1: Day to Day to May B. Name of Subject (person who engaged in behavior): Student Employee Other Others: ☐ Student ☐ Employee ☐ Other C. Date and time of incident: D. Location: □ class □ hall □ cafeteria □ other area inside school □ E. Nature of incident (check all that apply): □ physical □ verbal □ gest □ personal property □ so ure 🗆 electronic 🗆 written F. Are you aware of similar or related incidents?
-Yes No 7.
-Witnesses (who saw incident or has information about how or why incident occ ployee Other ployee Other ployee 🗆 Other 8.
-Describe the details of the incident, in the order it happened, and specify ng where it occurred Identify what each person involved did and said, stating actual words used.
-Use a 9.
-Give any background information that may help explain how or why incident occurred.
-10. Signature of Complainant or Reporter: ate: ate:
+If staff member, state school name or work site: Information about the Incident: Check whether: A. Name of victim/target of behavior: Others: Others.
+Student is Employee is over B. Name of Subject (person who engaged in behavior): Student 🗆 Employee 🗓 Other Others: C. Date and time of incident: D. Location: 🗆 class 🗆 hall 🗀 cafeteria 🗆 other area inside sc hool □ school grounds □ bus □ other E. Nature of incident (check all that apply): physical verbal ☐ personal proper rty 🗆 school property 🗆 other pt e F. Are you aware of similar or related incidents? \Box Yes \Box No - Witnesses (who saw incident or has information about how or why inci Name: Studen nt 🗆 Employee 🗆 Other nt 🗆 Employee 🗆 Other Describe the details of the incident, in the order it happened, and what each person involved did and said, stating actual words used l.
+Use additional paper as needed. a Give any background information that may help explain ho or why incident accurred 7.
+Give any background information that may neip explain no w or way incluent occurred.
+10. Signature of Complainant or Reporter: Date: 11.
+Form Provided to: Position: Date: